 Basic Guidelines of Mysore

-(These guidelines are intended primarily for students in the Yoga teacher training; but good for everyone)
+(These guidelines are intended primarily for students in the Yoga Teacher Training, but good for everyone)

-No talking, please.
+Quiet, please.
 You may whisper to the teacher, but keep it to a minimum.

 If you plan to do any Yin style of practice do it in the first 30 minutes when you first arrive -while the muscles are still cold.
-Yin is more effective in reaching connective tissue while the muscles are cold.
+(Yin is more effective in reaching connective tissue while the muscles are cold.)

 However before you do more yang type (vigorous or active stretches) you must first warm up with a minimum of 10 sun saluatations Ideally you would do 5 of the "A" style followed by 5 of "B"~ However 10 of A is acceptable if endurance has not been built up yet.
 (If you do not know what "A" and "B" sun salutations are then just ask!)